WNalendra/WNalendra/README.md

 - 👋 Hi, I’m @WNalendra
 - 👀 I’m interested in game development and backend
-- 🌱 I’m currently learning Python and C++ but i mainly use python for coding
+- 🌱 I’m currently learning Python and C++, but i mainly use python for coding
 -  follow my instagram @nalen_d_ra